 December 8 – Immaculate Conception holiday and also Desfile de Mitos y Leyendas (Parade of Myths and Legends).
 This parade is held at night and is a display of tradition, folklore and creativity with some large floats and many participants in costumes.
 The history of this parade is shown in the above video from the Mayor of Medellín.

-The route for the Desfile de Mitos y Leyendas parade in Medellín is in El Centro and starts at 7 pm at Teatro Pablo Tobón Uribe and then to La Playa, Av.
+The route for the Desfile de Mitos y Leyendas parade in Medellín is in El Centro and last year started at 7 pm at Teatro Pablo Tobón Uribe and then to La Playa, Av.
 Oriental, San Juan and finally to Parque de los Pies Descalzos.

 December 16 to 24 – Novena de Aguinaldos, which for nine days, recalls the time before Jesus was born and ending with his arrival in the manger of Bethlehem.
 These days are celebrated in Colombia with carols, hymns and food.